-- 32. The Commissioner considers that where the public transport services available do not neatly fit with an employee's hours of work, that does not in itself mean that the public transport service is inadequate. - 33.
-The Commissioner considers that this factor will apply when a workplace: - has no public transport service at all; - has no public transport service available to shift workers; - clearly has more employees starting work at one time than public transport can accommodate; or - is not close to the nearest bus or train stop.
+31. The Commissioner considers that where the public transport services available do not neatly fit with an employee's hours of work, that does not in itself mean that the public transport service is inadequate.

+- 32. The Commissioner considers that this factor will apply when a workplace: - has no public transport service at all; - has no public transport service available to shift workers; - clearly has more employees starting work at one time than public transport can accommodate; or - is not close to the nearest bus, train or ferry stop.6